dokterbob/django-accesscontrol/README.rst

 rate      -- The maximum number of events for this label within timespan. timespan  -- The timespan over which the rate is calculated.

+Todo
+====
+* Write TestCase for view decorator.
+* Change decorator into MiddleWare (with option to ignore urls).
+* Use decorator_from_middleware instead.
+* Suffix configuration variables to avoid confusion.

 Configuration variables
 =======================
 * DEFAULT_LABEL [default]  --  Default label for rate control mechanism.